WHAT IS B.A.S.E JUMPING?

-BASE jumping is the sport of using a parachute to jump from fixed objects.
+BASE jumping is the sport of jumping from fixed objects.
 "BASE" is an acronym that stands for the four categories of objects from which one can jump:

 BUILDING